By: Christina Urrutia

 Which industries are most at risk due to talent shortage?

 The financial and business services industries are the most at risk due to talent shortage.
-According to the study, these industries could be facing a shortage of nearly 11 million workers by 2030, with a nearly $1.3 trillion negative impact.
+According to the study, these industries could be facing a shortage of nearly 11 million workers by 2030, with about $1.3 trillion negative impact.
 Across the globe, technological advancement is at risk due to a skilled talent shortage of over 4 million Technology, Media, and Telecommunications (TMT) workers by 2030.
-Additionally, manufacturing will have a surplus of workers through 2020, but this will quickly turn into a skilled talent shortage of nearly 8 million workers by 2030.
+Additionally, manufacturing will have a surplus of workers through 2023, quickly becoming a skilled talent shortage of nearly 8 million workers by 2030.

 Which countries are most at risk due to talent shortage?